Factbox - COP26 in Glasgow: Who is going and who is not?

 OUT OR STILL TO CONFIRM

 -The leader of the world's most populous country, China's Xi Jinping, will reportedly not be there in person.
 He has not left China since the COVID-19 pandemic began.
 He is likely to make an appearance by video.
-China's special climate envoy, Xie Zhenhua, said he would travel to the conference in Glasgow.
+China's special climate envoy, Xie Zhenhua, said he would travel to the conference.

--Indian Prime Minister Narendra Modi is yet to decide whether he will attend, a foreign ministry source told Reuters.
-Between them, India and China make up about a third of the world's population.
+-The Kremlin has said Russian President Vladimir Putin will not travel to Glasgow.

 -Pope Francis is not expected to attend.
 A Vatican source said there was a possibility that the pope would address the conference by video or that Cardinal Secretary of State Pietro Parolin would read a message on his behalf.